GrTZheng/solar-csv-ical/README.md

 # Extracting Course Schedules from Stony Brook SOLAR to CSV

+This repository is a fork of [csv-ical](https://github.com/albertyw/csv-ical), licensed under MIT License.
-This guide explains how to extract course schedule data from Stony Brook University's SOLAR system, available in XML (List View) or HTML (Weekly Calendar View) formats, and convert it into a CSV file for use in calendar applications or analysis.
+This guide explains how to extract course schedule data from Stony Brook University's SOLAR system, available in XML or HTML formats, and convert it into a CSV file for use in calendar applications or analysis.
 The provided Python scripts parse the data, generate recurring class sessions, and output them to a CSV file with columns for course code, start time, end time, notes, and location.

 ## Prerequisites